connerdouglass/inserve/README.md

 ```

 ## Conclusion
-For large codebases, where is't crucial to build generic components which can be used in multiple different environments, dependency injection is a must.
+For large codebases, where it's crucial to build generic components which can be used in multiple different environments, dependency injection is a must.

 Inserve enables your Express servers to take advantage of dependency injection.
 Routes can define what services and values they need, and the upstream provider / environment can inject the appropriate implementation at runtime.